swcarpentry/DEPRECATED-boot-camps/sql/sql.md

     SELECT COUNT(*) FROM individuals

-We can also find out how all of those individuals weigh.
+We can also find out how much all of those individuals weigh.

     SELECT SUM(wgt) FROM individuals

-***Do you think you could output this value in kilograms, rounded to 3 decimal places?***
+***Do you think you could output this value in kilograms or pounds, rounded to 3 decimal places?
+Choose your favorite units.***

     SELECT ROUND(SUM(wgt)/1000.0, 3) FROM surveys